Walter Hayes: Ford

 Married with a son and resident at the time in Surrey, Hayes was seeking a secure future for his family when Ford asked him whether he would become head of Ford UK's public relations department.
 Although it meant crossing the tracks and probably never returning to journalism due to the prejudices at the time, Hayes accepted the job as head in January 1962.
 Ford had a series of dour but reliable products, including the Ford Cortina and Ford Zodiac.
 Hayes concluded that a push into racing and competition was key to developing the image, and in his very first weeks in his job he gave the go-ahead for his first motor sport activity with support for the successful private entrant Tony Brookes attack on six International class G World records at Montlhery with the 105E Anglia.
-Two tears later he supported the same team in capturing 13 World Records in International class F with a Corsair GT at Monza.
+Two years later he supported the same team in capturing 13 World Records in International class F with a Corsair GT at Monza.
 Under the project and campaign brand of "Total Performance" the thrust of Ford worldwide. was so successful, Hayes elevated Ford's public perception from that of vaguely sinister giant of car manufacturing to purveyor of cars which, while resolutely egalitarian, oozed speed, power, guts and sex appeal.